 1991 – The Griffin Window, in honor of Mrs. Goll, is created by Dr. Russell Libby.

 2002 – Groundbreaking on the Jane Goll Center for the Arts.

-2003 – The Jane Goll Center for the Arts Opens.
+2003 – The Jane Goll Center for the Arts Opens, comprising a new gym,

 2006 – Mr. Glover celebrates 30 years of service to Westminster School.

 2007 – The garden area in front of the school is completed.

 2009– Two acres of land are acquired, with plans to build a new athletic field.